Drains Cleared

 Why should I get a CCTV survey before buying a Victorian property in Woodhouse?

-Woodhouse is 28% Victorian—these properties combine 150-year-old pipework with Yorkshire Water's slightly acidic supply that corrodes copper and lead.
+Woodhouse is a substantial share of Victorian—these properties combine 150-year-old pipework with Yorkshire Water's slightly acidic supply that corrodes copper and lead.
 CCTV surveys catch corrosion, root ingress, and misaligned joints before you own the problem.

 What's a combined sewer and why does it matter in Woodhouse?